FinleyGibson/Datascience-Best-Practices/README.md

    ```
    This will cause the virtual environment to be created in a `.venv` folder inside your project root, making it easier to manage and locate dependencies.
 This configuration only needs to be set once and the desired behaviour will be set for all future Poetry projects.

-   NOTE: The `.venv/` directory should be added to the `.gitignore` and not included in the remote git repository.
+   NOTE: The `.venv/` directory should be added to the `.gitignore` and not included in the remote git repository, just check there is a line `.venv/` somewhere in the .gitignore file.

 4. **Installing the Environment:**